Physically accurate assets for

 Can I use Rigyd for ROS 2 simulation pipelines?

 Yes.
-Convert 3D models once, export to SDF/URDF, and drop into your Gazebo scene.
+Generate SimReady OpenUSD once with Rigyd, then either load it directly via Gazebo Sim's USD imports or convert to SDF/URDF with community tools for legacy Gazebo.
 Enterprise API integrates into CI pipelines so new assets enter simulation as they're added to the catalog.

 Does Rigyd output SDF or URDF directly, or only OpenUSD?

-OpenUSD is the canonical output; SDF and URDF are available as on-demand conversions from the same source.
-The advantage: edit physics once in USD, derive Gazebo-compatible SDF/URDF without losing mass, inertia, or collision-mesh data.
-Output XML is well-formed and passes Gazebo's built-in model validator.
+OpenUSD and MJCF are the canonical native outputs.
+SDF and URDF are produced by converting the OpenUSD output using community USD→URDF/SDF tools; the advantage of authoring once in USD is that the derived SDF/URDF preserves mass, inertia, and collision-mesh data.
+The resulting XML is well-formed and passes Gazebo's built-in model validator.

 How does Rigyd handle Gazebo contact and friction solver tuning?